 On becoming a good jiu jitsu passing guard fighter, you need first to learn the BJJ guard pass concepts.
 Otherwise, passing any type of BJJ guard demands specific moves and techniques.

 Let’s discover a list of jiu jitsu guard passing techniques.

 The tornado “bullfighter” BJJ guard pass technique may be a basic staple of the Brazilian jiu-jitsu system.

-Discover more detail about the jiu jitsu toreando pass technique in this video.
+Discover more details about the jiu jitsu toreando pass technique in this video.

 source: Bernardo Faria BJJ

-The knee cut (knee slide) may be a great BJJ technique move to pass someone guard.
+A knee cut (knee slide) may be a great BJJ technique move to pass someone’s guard.
 You can use the knee cut guard pass technique when your opponent plays a sort of open guard.